cachett/ReinforcementLearningHalite3/README.txt

+To see the reinforcement learning bot competiting go to: https://halite.io/user/?user_id=1141

 Dueling Deep Q-Network with prioritized experience replay playing halite 3 which is an AI competition launched by Two Sigma.
 The DDQN algorithms has reached rank 400/6000 with no hard coded decision and only reinforcement learning.
 Train a model take about 24 hours.